baumgartner-brody/Team-6723-s-FRC-2024-Code/README.md

 `git fetch` - This will pull all commits from the remote repo.
 One of the previous steps should have made you sign in to github using either a GUI or the `git config` terminal interface.

-`git branch -m mynewbranch master` - This will create a new branch called "mynewbranch" and automatically check it out for you.
+`git branch -m mynewbranch master` - This will create a new branch called "mynewbranch" (from master) and automatically check it out for you.

-Alternatively, you can run `git checkout mynewbranch` to create / checkout a new branch.
+Alternatively, you can run `git checkout mynewbranch` to create / checkout a branch.
+This will allow you to make commits to an existing branch in addition to creating a new branch.

 `git pull` - If you're working on a branch that someone else is working on, run this to stay up to date with their commits.